Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts

 \subsection{Motivating Examples}

-One of the simplest models of bipedal walking is the compass gait walker, which consists of two rods (legs) connected with a revolute joint at the hip.
-A fundamental behavior of bipedal walking is to step with a leading foot while a trailing foot rests on the ground, as shown in Figure \ref{fig:compass_setup}.
-As observed by \citet{Remy2017}, if a very wide step ($156^{\circ}$ between the legs) is taken by the model, then the simultaneous method of \citet{Anitescu97} results in three categorically different solutions.
-In one case, there is only an impact at the leading foot, and the trailing foot lifts of the ground.
+A ubiquitous model of bipedal walking is the compass gait walker, which consists of two rods (legs) connected with a revolute joint at the hip.
+Bipedal walking involves stepping with a leading foot while a trailing foot rests on the ground, as shown in Figure \ref{fig:compass_setup}.
+As observed by \citet{Remy2017}, if a wide step ($156^{\circ}$ between the legs) is taken by the model, then the simultaneous method of \citet{Anitescu97} results in three categorically different solutions.
+In one case, there is only an impact at the leading foot, and the trailing foot lifts off the ground.
 In two others, impacts at both feet can result in the trailing foot sliding or coming to rest.

 In the second example, motivated by non-prehensile pushing of an object, we consider a box which slides on one corner on a floor before impacting a wall (Figure \ref{fig:box}).
 If a single impact occurs between the box and the wall, it will trigger a second impact against the floor.
 Due to the position of the center of mass of the box, both impacts add counter-clockwise rotational momentum to the box, causing the contact with the wall to lift off.
-Alternatively, if both of these impacts are resolved simultaneously, the box will come to rest under sufficient friction.
+Alternatively, if both of these impacts are resolved simultaneously, the box comes to rest under sufficient friction.